NC official logo NC

 Opportunities

-• Expansion into emerging markets
+• Expansion in emerging markets.

 Threats

-• Economic downturns impacting industrial investment
+• Economic downturns impacting industrial spending.

-• Increasing regulatory requirements related to emissions and safety
+• Increasing regulatory requirements related to emissions and safety.

 Competitors and Market Share